pichim/PES_Board/docs/markdown/build_mbed_linux.md

 ```

-Use the terminal in VSCode for the following commands.
+Use the terminal in VS Code for the following commands.

 ```bash
 mbed toolchain GCC_ARM